Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

+The point of Theorem 2.1. is that the expansion (2.5) is precisely that of the fundamental solutions of several (if not most) differential and pseudodifferental operators of interest in CR geometry, including for example the sublaplacian and its powers.

+\pf Proof.
+The proof of this theorem is an application of general results about Adams inequalities in measure-theoretic settings, recently obtained by Fontana and Morpurgo [FM].
+In fact, (2.6) is an instant consequence of Theorem 1 in [FM] and the following sharp asymptotic estimate on the distribution function of $G(\zeta,\eta)$:

+for a suitable $\sigma>0$, as $s\to+\infty.$ The proof of (2.8) is a ``routine" calculation based on the asymptotic expansion (2.5): first use the Cayley transform to reduce things to $\Hn$, then use polar coordinates to complete the job (see [BFM], Lemma 2.3 for details).

-Theorem 2.2 is a straight consequence of Theorem 2.1 and Lemma 2.3.
-The statement about sharpness, on the other hand, follows from the same general philosophy originally used by Adams and later by Fontana, Cohn-Lu and many others.
-In our case it is possible to check that the sequence $F_m$ in the statement of Theorem 2.2., can be chosen as
+The sharpness statement is proved in [FM], and follows the same general philosophy originally used by Adams and later by Fontana, Cohn-Lu and many others.
+In our case it is possible to check that the sequence $f_m$ in the statement of Theorem 2.1. can be chosen as

-The calculations are similar in spirit as those in [CoLu1], with some added complications given that we are now working on the sphere rather than $\Hn$.
-The smoothness hypothesis on $g$ can be also relaxed a little to a Dini-type condition such as that of [CoLu1].
-More detailed work on this will appear in [FM], where the proof of the sharpness statement appears as an immediate application of general ``abstract" theorems on measure spaces.